 ]]>

 As the new school year kicks off in many places across the northern hemisphere, hallways and classrooms buzz with the excitement of welcoming students back.
 Whether you’re beginning the new school year, starting a new term, or planning for the future, we know that it’s important for you to have the right tools to create an engaging and organized classroom environment.
-Learn how Microsoft Copilot can help you tackle many back-to-school tasks quickly and efficiently.
+Learn how Copilot can help you tackle many back-to-school tasks quickly and efficiently.

 Whether you need a starting point for a welcome back letter or enhancements to existing lesson plans, Copilot is ready to assist.
 Simply tell Copilot what you want to create, and it will help you generate new content in seconds.
 With simple knowledge about how Copilot works, and some example prompts you can use, getting started is easy!